 Upgrade your boot game.

-In this article you’ll learn the differences between the myriad of men’s boots, get outfit inspiration on how you can wear them and my boot picks for fall and winter.
+In this article you’ll learn the differences between the myriad of men’s boots, my boot picks for fall and winter and get outfit inspiration on how you can wear them.

 1. THE PLAIN TOE BOOT STYLE